YuhangSong/YuhangSong.github.io/_pages/about.md

 My interest is to decipher learning principles of biological neurons,
 <!-- so as to reverse-engineer them as new algorithms or specialized hardware.  -->
 <!-- With such a route, we  -->
-with an aim of discovering and understanding the fundamental elements of intelligence, so as to build the next-generation learning systems (for the next 10+ years 🚀).
+with an aim of discovering and understanding the fundamental elements of intelligence, so as to build the next-generation learning systems (for the future 10+ years 🚀).

 <!-- Such a route would, on the one hand, bring us one step closer to the true machine intelligence (as our attempt in [Fractile](https://www.fractile.ai/)); on the other hand, improve our understanding of the most sophisticated part of our body, the brain (as our attempt in [the _Nature Neuroscience_ paper](https://www.nature.com/articles/s41593-023-01514-1)). -->